-Bimblebox: art – science – nature has become the subject of a research thesis by Andrew Nicholson.
+Bimblebox: art – science – nature, the subject of a research thesis by Andrew Nicholson.

 Depiction of Environment through Art

-This research project is centred on a case study of the Bimblebox: art-science-nature touring exhibition, and associated media.
-The research project commenced in February 2016 and is now in the active research phase through survey of a range of people who have interacted with the exhibition, either through its physical display, its paper catalogue, or the companion digital catalogue app designed for the exhibition.
+This research project centred on a case study of the Bimblebox: art-science-nature touring exhibition, and associated media.
+The research project commenced in February 2016 and was completed in 2018.